zhufuyi/sponge_doc/en/learn-about-sponge.md

 - When adding new API interfaces, it automatically merges the added API interface code into the template code.
 - If MySQL is selected as the data storage type, it is the same as `⓶Create grpc service based on sql`.
 It supports batch addition of standardized CRUD API interfaces and can seamlessly generate DAO CRUD code to integrate into the grpc service project code.
 Then, you can call the `dao` interface in the `service`.
 - If a non-MySQL data type is selected, you must manually write code to connect to the data and create the DAO.
 The service module calls the DAO interface.
 - It automatically generates grpc client testing and load testing code, eliminating the need for third-party grpc client tools to test grpc service.
-You can test API interfaces directly in GoLand or VS Code.
+You can test API interfaces directly in GoLand or Visual Studio Code.
 - Knowledge of Protocol Buffers (protobuf) is required.

 As shown in the diagram, the generated grpc service code includes the `service template`.
 If MySQL is used as the data type, the generated code also includes the `dao`, `model`, and `protobuf` submodules.
 For other data types, you need to manually write the `dao`, `model`, and `protobuf` submodule code.